amranidev/scaffold-interface/README.md

 ####Contribution

  Any ideas are welcome.
-Feel free to submit any issues or pull requests
+Feel free to submit any issues or pull requests.

 ####contact : amranidev@gmail.com